| | | | | | | |

 Instructions

-• Start by making a simple syrup, combining the water and 1/2 Cup sugar in a sauce pan.
-Cook over medium-high heat until the sugar dissolves and the mixture comes to a simmer around the edges.
-Remove from heat and let cool to room temperature
+• Make the sugar syrup by combining equal parts water and sugar in a medium saucepan over medium heat.
+Stir gently until the sugar dissolves, and let it come just to a light simmer around the edges.
+Remove it from the heat and allow it to cool to room temperature—this is important so the cranberries don’t burst.

 1 Cup (100 g) fresh cranberries